oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 ### 6.3.
 Accessibility Improvements

-_**Note:** This is a sketch description.
-A more elaborated description will be available by Tuesday Mar 1._

 **Project Description:**

 We would like to ensure that the Oppia Android app is fully accessible to screen readers, and have identified a number of areas in which the experience could be improved.
 The aim of this project is to fix these issues so that the overall experience of using the app for such users is as smooth and intuitive as possible.